electronstudio/python_book/chapters/4_more_graphics.rst

-.. raw:: latex

-   \begin{aside}
-   \label{}
-   \heading{Optional, if you have a controller}
+.. topic:: Optional, if you have a controller

-   \noindent Make the alien move up and down as well as left and right using the controller.
+   Make the alien move up and down as well as left and right using the controller.
 Do the same for any other examples that use the keyboard!

 Colours